eclipse-langium/langium-website/content/docs/configuration-services.md

 *Dependencies:* [References](#references) | [NameProvider](#nameprovider)
 #### RenameHandler
 The `RenameHandler` service is responsible for handling a *Rename Request* or a *Prepare Rename Request*.
 First, the service will check the validity of the *Prepare Rename Request*.
-If the request is valid, the service will find all references to the selected symbol inside of a document and replace all occurences with the new value.
+If the request is valid, the service will find all references to the selected symbol inside of a document and replace all occurrences with the new value.

 *Dependencies:* [ReferenceFinder](#referencefinder) | [References](#references) | [NameProvider](#nameprovider)
 #### AstNodeLocator
-The `AstNodeLocator` is responsible for finding a particular `AstNode` inside of a document and return its path or the node itself.
+The `AstNodeLocator` is responsible for finding a particular `AstNode` based on its location inside of a document.
 #### AstNodeDescriptionProvider
 The `AstNodeDescriptionProvider` is responsible for creating a description for a given `AstNode`.
 By default the description includes the `node`, its `name`, `type`, and `path`, as well as the `documentUri` of the document where the `AstNode` is located.
+This service is used during indexing to create `AstNodeDescription` for each node.
+This is the relevant hook for customization of language specific indexing and add more info to the index, which might later be consumed by other services.

 *Dependencies:* [AstNodeLocator](#astnodelocator) | [NameProvider](#nameprovider)
 #### ReferenceDescriptionProvider